m59peacemaker/angular-pmkr-components/src/services/filterStabilize/README.md

 {{myData | myFilter:anyValue}}
 ```

-You can trigger a refilter by chaning the arbitrary argument.
+You can trigger a refilter by changing the arbitrary argument.

 ```
 {{myData | myFilter:abitraryArg}}